sarahbuddhason/Algorithms/README.md

 ### Morris Traversal (Threaded)

-- Traverse threaded binary tree without using stack or recursion.
+- Traverse threaded binary tree in-order without using stack or recursion.
 - Modifies the tree during the traversal and then restores it back.
 - **Time**: O(n)
 - **Space**: O(1)